 - Describe the evolutionary history of seed plants

-The first plants to colonize land were most likely related to the ancestors of modern day mosses (bryophytes), which are thought to have appeared about 500 million years ago.
-They were followed by liverworts (also bryophytes) and primitive vascular plants—the pterophytes—from which modern ferns are descended.
-The life cycle of bryophytes and pterophytes is characterized by the alternation of generations, which is also exhibited in the gymnosperms and angiosperms.
-However, what sets bryophytes and pterophytes apart from gymnosperms and angiosperms is their reproductive requirement for water.
-The completion of the bryophyte and pterophyte life cycle requires water because the male gametophyte releases flagellated sperm, which must swim to reach and fertilize the female gamete or egg.
-After fertilization, the zygote undergoes cellular division and grows into a diploid sporophyte, which in turn will form sporangia or “spore vessels.”
+The first plants to colonize land were most likely closely related to modern day mosses (bryophytes) and are thought to have appeared about 500 million years ago.
+They were followed by liverworts (also bryophytes) and primitive vascular plants—the pterophytes—from which modern ferns are derived.
+The lifecycle of bryophytes and pterophytes is characterized by the alternation of generations, like gymnosperms and angiosperms; what sets bryophytes and pterophytes apart from gymnosperms and angiosperms is their reproductive requirement for water.
+The completion of the bryophyte and pterophyte life cycle requires water because the male gametophyte releases sperm, which must swim—propelled by their flagella—to reach and fertilize the female gamete or egg.
+After fertilization, the zygote matures and grows into a sporophyte, which in turn will form sporangia or “spore vessels.”
 In the sporangia, mother cells undergo meiosis and produce the haploid spores.
 Release of spores in a suitable environment will lead to germination and a new generation of gametophytes.

-Both adaptations expanded the colonization of land begun by the bryophytes and their ancestors.
+Seeds and pollen—two critical adaptations to drought, and to reproduction that doesn’t require water—distinguish seed plants from other (seedless) vascular plants.
+Both adaptations were required for the colonization of land begun by the bryophytes and their ancestors.
 Fossils place the earliest distinct seed plants at about 350 million years ago.
 The first reliable record of gymnosperms dates their appearance to the Pennsylvanian period, about 319 million years ago (Table 1).
 Gymnosperms were preceded by progymnosperms, the first naked seed plants, which arose about 380 million years ago.
 Progymnosperms were a transitional group of plants that superficially resembled conifers (cone bearers) because they produced wood from the secondary growth of the vascular tissues; however, they still reproduced like ferns, releasing spores into the environment.
-At least some species were heterosporous.
-Progymnosperms, like the extinct Archaeopteris (not to be confused with the ancient bird Archaeopteryx), dominated the forests of the late Devonian period.
-However, by the early (Triassic, c.
-240 MYA) and middle (Jurassic, c.
-205 MYA) Mesozoic era, the landscape was dominated by the true gymnosperms.
-Angiosperms surpassed gymnosperms by the middle of the Cretaceous (c.
-100 MYA) in the late Mesozoic era, and today are the most abundant and biologically diverse plant group in most terrestrial biomes.
+Gymnosperms dominated the landscape in the early (Triassic) and middle (Jurassic) Mesozoic era.
+Angiosperms surpassed gymnosperms by the middle of the Cretaceous (about 100 million years ago) in the late Mesozoic era, and today are the most abundant plant group in most terrestrial biomes.

 Evolution of Gymnosperms

 The fossil plant Elkinsia polymorpha, a “seed fern” from the Devonian period—about 400 million years ago—is considered the earliest seed plant known to date.
-Seed ferns (Figure 1) produced their seeds along their branches, in structures called cupules that enclosed and protected the ovule—the female gametophyte and associated tissues—which develops into a seed upon fertilization.
+Seed ferns (Figure 1) produced their seeds along their branches without specialized structures.
+What makes them the first true seed plants is that they developed structures called cupules to enclose and protect the ovule—the female gametophyte and associated tissues—which develops into a seed upon fertilization.
 Seed plants resembling modern tree ferns became more numerous and diverse in the coal swamps of the Carboniferous period.

 Fossil records indicate the first gymnosperms (progymnosperms) most likely originated in the Paleozoic era, during the middle Devonian period: about 390 million years ago.
-The previous Mississippian and Pennsylvanian periods, were wet and dominated by giant fern trees.
-But the following Permian period was dry, which gave a reproductive edge to seed plants, which are better adapted to survive dry spells.
+Following the wet Mississippian and Pennsylvanian periods, which were dominated by giant fern trees, the Permian period was dry.
+This gave a reproductive edge to seed plants, which are better adapted to survive dry spells.